sharpie7/circuitjs1/INTERNALS.md

 ## `stampCircuit()`

-Creates the MNA matrices using info gathered by `analyzeCircuit()` and fills them wih data from each circuit element.
+Creates the MNA matrices using info gathered by `analyzeCircuit()` and fills them with data from each circuit element.

 - `connectUnconnectedNodes()` connects isolated nodes by connecting them to ground with a large resistor.
 - `simplifyMatrix()` is an important function which is run after the initial stamping of the matrix is complete.
 Since the number of steps required to solve a matrix is proportional to n^3, where n is the number of rows, it is worth a lot of effort to reduce the size of the matrix as much as possible.